QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/seir_model_sde.rst

 * the number of infections at a given time (which determines whether or not the health care system is overwhelmed) and
 * how long the caseload can be deferred (hopefully until a vaccine arrives)

-Using lower case letters for the fraction of the population in each state where we maintain a constant population throughout, the dynamics are
+Assume that there is a constant population of size :math:`N` throughout, then define the proportion of people in each state as :math:`s := S/N` etc.  With this, the SEIR model can be written as

 .. math::
    \begin{aligned}